Family Law in Belleville, IL and How to Prepare for Changing Tax Laws

 - Alimony.
 Likely the biggest reason to finalize the divorce due to tax considerations is the change the TCJA caused in the treatment of alimony, or spousal support payments.
 Currently, the party making the alimony payment can deduct the funds from his or her taxes while the one who receives the payment is responsible for making the tax claim.
 The TCJA changes this rule.
 The TCJA has shifted the taxation of alimony from the party receiving the payment to the payor.
 This means the higher earning individual is no longer able to take a tax break and is instead required to pay taxes on the funds.
 This can lead to a major shift in tax obligations on the agreed upon alimony amount.
 In some situations, this translates to up to 50 percent in tax differences.
 Those who finalize the agreement before the end of the year will be governed by the previous law.

 - Property.
 The TCJA also made it more expensive to own a home.
 It reduced the deductibility of property taxes and changed the mortgage qualifications for interest deductions.
 Thus, the individual that chooses to keep the home and bear the financial responsibilities that come with home ownership will likely see a higher tax obligation than was present in previous years.

 - Children.
 The new law also eliminated the personal exemption amount.
 This means taxpayers do not get to use the multiplier that was present when taking a deduction for children on one’s tax return, potentially resulting in a higher tax obligation than originally intended if the parties believed the benefits of the deduction remained when drafting the agreement.

 Due to the complex nature of divorce it is wise for those going through the legal process to take steps to protect their interests.
 An experienced divorce attorney in St. Clair County can help.
-Legal counsel can advocate for your interests and take the steps needed to better ensure all relevant factors are considered before signing off on a divorce settlement agreement.
+Our divorce lawyers, Belleville, IL can advocate for your interests and take the steps needed to better ensure all relevant factors are considered before signing off on a divorce settlement agreement.